Megakuul/Samba-Directory-Structure/README.md

 This Repository along with the following document will lead you through installing a infastructure simular to a **Active-Directory** Structure on Microsofts Windows Server on a Ubunut Linux machine.

+**IMPORTANT**: This document assumes that you have a basic knowledge of Kerberos, LDAP, Samba and Microsoft Active-Directory structures.
+Some steps may vary in the future and require you to find out what to do by yourself. \

 ### Prerequisites

 For this infrastructure you will need a three Ubuntu machines and optionally a Windows Server if you want to control the Samba-Directory from Windows RSAT Tools.